apombo90/MechaCar_Statistical_Analysis/README.md

 *(The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch).*

 - Looking at the total for all manufacturing lots the variance of the suspensioni coils is **62.3** which means that they meet the design specification.
-- However, looking at each lot individually, lots 1 and 2 meet the design specification with **0.98** and **7.47** variance respectively
+- However, looking at each lot individually, lots 1 and 2 meet the design specification with **0.98** and **7.47** variance respectively but lot 3 is showing a significant higher variance of **170.29** which exceeds the variance requirement.

-- Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

 ### T-Tests on Suspension Coils